Risk sharing under heterogeneous beliefs without convexity: Introduction

-Further economic motivation is discussed in \cite[Section 2]{Starshape}. \item Third, we shall require a certain compatibility of probabilistic beliefs and assume the existence of a finite measurable partition $\pi\subset\CF$ such that the agents agree on the associated conditional distributions; see Lemma~\ref{lem:conditional}.
-In Section~\ref{sec:heterogeneous}, we explain that the individual risk measures therefore fall in a particularly relevant class of {\em scenario-based risk measures} recently introduced in Wang \& Ziegel~\cite{WangZiegel}.
-Another desirable feature of this perspective is that scenario-basedness is preserved under the infimal convolution operation (cf.\ Corollary~\ref{cor:Pbased}), while the individual law-invariance is lost in the general heterogeneous case. \end{enumerate}
+Third, we shall require a certain compatibility of probabilistic beliefs and assume the existence of a finite measurable partition $\pi$ of $\Omega$ such that the agents agree on the associated conditional distributions.
+This is akin to and generalises the (much more specific) setting of \cite{Marshall}, one of the earliest contributions on heterogeneous reference measures.
+While Section~\ref{sec:heterogeneous} will give more details and shed more light on this assumption, we anticipate here the consequence that individual risk measures fall in the most relevant class of {\em scenario-based risk measures} recently introduced in~\cite{WangZiegel}.
+A desirable aspect of the latter perspective is that scenario-basedness is preserved under the infimal convolution operation (cf.\ Corollary~\ref{cor:Pbased}), while the individual law-invariance is lost in the general heterogeneous case.

 \textsf{Dispensing with law invariance:} Last, we will also drop law invariance of the involved functionals {\em ex post}.
-In Theorem~\ref{thm:application2}, we consider \textit{capital requirements} computed on the basis of the acceptance set of a consistent risk measure and a multidimensional frictionless security market.
+In Theorem~\ref{thm:application2}, we consider \textit{capital requirements} computed on the basis of the acceptance set of a consistent risk measure and a potentially multidimensional frictionless security market.
 The former poses a capital adequacy test that the agent attempts to pass with hedging instruments from the security market.
-These capital requirements follow the spirit of Frittelli \& Scandolo~\cite{FritScand} and are studied in, e.g., Baes et al.\ \cite{Baes}, Farkas et al.\ \cite{FKM2015}, and Liebrich \& Svindland~\cite{Liebrich}.
-They are typically neither law-invariant nor cash-additive functions.
-Our approach nevertheless yields a simple sufficient condition for the existence of Pareto-optimal allocations in this case.
+These capital requirements follow the spirit of~\cite{FritScand} and are studied in, e.g., \cite{Baes,FKM2015,Liebrich}.
+Depending on the securities available in the security market, these functionals may well not be cash-additive.
+We will show that in this case, they also lose the property of being law invariant.
+In contrast to most existence results for optimal risk allocations in the literature, our approach is able to cope with the observed lack of law invariance and yields a simple sufficient condition for the existence of Pareto-optimal allocations.